willsanderson/Hemma/README.md

 ## Hemma

-A modern, minimal, mobile-friendly dashboard for Home Assistant.
+A modern mobile-friendly dashboard for Home Assistant.
 Inspired by the [Homio](https://github.com/iamtherufus/Homio) dashboard by @iamtherufus, Hemma is rebuilt and extended with new layouts, cards, and a streamlined setup process.

 The dashboard is fully YAML-based and designed for:
 - Desktop, tablet, and mobile (portrait + landscape)